animo/siera-cli/README.md

 <!-- Add badges? -->

-Aries CLI is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.
+Agent CLI is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.

-* 🌐 **Environments** to easily manage configuration for multiple projects and agents
+- 🌐 **Environments** to easily manage configuration for multiple projects and agents
-* 🌟 **Automations** that you can perform against an agent
+- 🌟 **Automations** that you can perform against an agent
-* 💅🏻 **Mock data** so that you can focus on the important task of building your application instead of other foobar (coming soon 🚧)
+- 💅🏻 **Mock data** so that you can focus on the important task of building your application instead of other foobar (coming soon 🚧)

-If you are looking for more information about the concepts, example code and tutorials on how to use the CLI we recommend you check out our extensive [docs](https://github.com/animo/aries-cli/pull/www.google.com).
+If you are looking for more information about the concepts, example code and tutorials on how to use the CLI we recommend you check out our extensive [docs](https://github.com/animo/agent-cli/pull/www.google.com).

 ## Getting started

-Heres how to install Aries-CLI using the most popular package managers.
+Heres how to install the agent-cli using the most popular package managers.
 For advanced installation options, binaries and troubleshooting we recommend checking out the [installation docs](./docs/advanced_installation.md).

 ### macOS using Brew